JulianGR/android_device_xiaomi_olive/README.md

 * All devices that support a USB-out display in their stock OS SHOULD support this display output (eg. MHL/Miracast/OTG).
 * All devices that support HDR10 playback in their stock OS SHOULD support HDR10 playback.

-## NFC

-* All devices with NFC supported in their stock OS MUST support NFC.

 ## Fingerprint Sensor

-* All devices with a Fingerprint Sensor MUST support the Fingerprint Sensor if the stock OS supports it with Marshmallow or higher Android versions.
+* :red_circle: All devices with a Fingerprint Sensor MUST support the Fingerprint Sensor if the stock OS supports it with Marshmallow or higher Android versions.
-* All devices with a Fingerprint Sensor SHOULD support the Fingerprint Sensor if the stock OS supports it for all other Android versions.
+* :red_circle: All devices with a Fingerprint Sensor SHOULD support the Fingerprint Sensor if the stock OS supports it for all other Android versions.

 ## IR

-* All devices with an IR blaster SHOULD support IR blaster.
+* :white_check_mark: All devices with an IR blaster SHOULD support IR blaster.

 ## Accelerometer

-* All devices with an accelerometer MUST support the accelerometer.
+* :white_check_mark: All devices with an accelerometer MUST support the accelerometer.

-## Gyroscope

-* All devices with a gyroscope MUST support the gyroscope.

 ## Proximity

-* All devices with a proximity sensor MUST support the proximity sensor.
+* :white_check_mark: All devices with a proximity sensor MUST support the proximity sensor.

 ## Light

-* All devices with a light sensor MUST support the light sensor.
+* :white_check_mark: All devices with a light sensor MUST support the light sensor.

 ## Other Sensors

-* All other sensors supported by a device’s stock OS SHOULD be supported.
+* :red_circle: All other sensors supported by a device’s stock OS SHOULD be supported.

 ## Accessories